 Any party which fails to file a budget despite being required to do so will be treated as having filed a budget comprising only the applicable court fees (unless the court orders otherwise).

 Part 36 costs mechanism

 The CPR provides, in Part 36, a mechanism intended to encourage the settlement of civil disputes by imposing costs consequences where a compliant offer is not bettered.
 The consequences depend upon if and when a compliant offer is made and accepted, or if it is not accepted, upon the outcome of the case at trial (or summary dismissal).
-The discussion below regarding costs recovery does not consider Part 36 consequences, but it should be noted that in some circumstances in which Part 36 is invoked, the IPEC costs caps can be exceeded.
+The discussion below regarding costs recovery does not consider Part 36 consequences.

 The IP Enforcement Directive requires Member States to ensure that "reasonable and proportionate legal costs and other expenses incurred by the successful party shall, as a general rule, be borne by the unsuccessful party, unless equity does not allow this".

 The CJEU has ruled (United Video Properties v Telenet, Case 57/15) that, for these purposes:

 - proportionality cannot be assessed independently of the costs that the successful party actually incurred in respect of the assistance of a lawyer, provided they are reasonable; and